ajais/Udacity-Project-1/README.md

 # Movie Trailer Website

-Source code for a Movie Trailer server backend that generates a page to show a selection of movies, with their posters and trailers..
+Source code for a movie trailer website server backend that generates a page to show a selection of movies, with their posters and trailers.

 ## Installation
 Clone the GitHub repository in a directory of your choosing to install this project.